Sheerpower Logo

 • If the characters in base_var$ shift — for example, due to editing, concatenation, or overlay operations — the view will locate the delimiters again when the view is next used.
 This guarantees the view reflects the correct, live region of the modified string.

-• MATCH — By default, the search uses the first occurrence of the start delimiter paired with the next occurrence of the end delimiter.
-With MATCH, the engine instead returns the Nth such matching pair.
+• MATCH — By default, the search uses the first occurrence of the target region.
+With MATCH, Sheerpower instead returns the Nth occurrence.
+MATCH is highly optimized; millions of sequential matches per second are typical on a modern laptop.

-• NOTRIM — By default, the substring between the delimiters is trimmed of leading and trailing spaces before it is returned or exposed via the view.
-Use NOTRIM to preserve the exact characters between the delimiters, including any surrounding whitespace.
+• NOTRIM — By default, the substring between delimiters is trimmed of leading and trailing spaces before it is exposed via the view.
+Use NOTRIM to preserve the exact characters between delimiters, including any surrounding whitespace.

 Example: Using NOTRIM to Preserve Whitespace